-In cold, wet weather we are often forced to dry clothes indoors.
-Without the luxury of a tumble drier, radiators and airers are the only way to get clothes dry.
-But this can take a long time and lead to the build-up of damp and excess moisture in your home.
+In the cold, wet weather we are often forced to dry our clothes inside.
+Without the luxury of a owning tumble drier, radiators and airers are the only way to speed up the process.
+But this can still take a long time and it can lead to the build-up of dampness or excess moisture inside your home.

-If there is nowhere for the moisture to escape (particularly when windows are shut tight in very cold weather) you could see damp building.
-Do you notice that your windows are running with condensation after you do your washing?
-A buildup of moisture like this can cause damage to soft furnishing, mould growth on walls and even health problems.
+If there is no place for the moisture to go (particularly when your windows are shut in the very cold season) you could end up with a damp room.
+Your windows are dripping with condensation after you’ve done your washing?
+A build-up of moisture can cause damage to your soft furnishings, mold growth on walls, and even worse health problems.

 So are dehumidifiers good for drying clothes?
-That is the question we will answer and help you make sure your home is damp free and those winter washing days become less of a hazard to your health and home.
+We will answer that question and help you to make sure the air in your home is moisture-free and those long winter washing days will become less of a hazard to your healthy home.

 What Does a Dehumidifier Do?

 A dehumidifier simply works by taking moisture from the air.
-It draws in the air from the room in through a vent and passing it over a set of cooled metal coils.
-When the air hits the cold metal, the water in the air condenses and forms droplets which fall off into a collection bucket or is drained away.
+It draws in the air from the room through a vent and passes it over a set of cooled metal coils.
+When the air hits the cold metal, the water in the air condenses and forms droplets which fall off into a collection bucket or are drained away.

 Will Using a Dehumidifier Speed Up Drying My Laundry?

 A dehumidifier will greatly reduce the amount of time it takes for your washing to dry.
-The dehumidifier will combat the additional moisture in the air which will prevent any mould or damp building up in your home.
-This is very important as prolonged use of an airer or clothes horse to dry your wet washing indoors will lead to extra moisture in the air.
+The dehumidifier will combat the additional moisture in the air which will prevent any mold or damp building up in your home.
+This is very important as prolonged use of an airer or clotheshorse to dry your wet washing indoors will lead to extra moisture in the air.

 How Do I Use a Dehumidifier to Dry My Clothes?